rki-mf1/CoVpipe2/README.md

                                  TAB-delimited text file containing at least 6 fields, see here: https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format

+    Variant hard filtering:
+    --var_mqm                Minimal mean mapping quality of observed alternate alleles (MQM).
+The mapping quality (MQ) measures how good reads align to the respective reference genome region.
+Good mapping qualities are around MQ 60.
+GATK recommends hard filtering of variants with MQ less than 40. [default: 40] --var_sap                Strand balance probability for the alternate allele (SAP).
+The SAP is the Phred-scaled probability that there is strand bias at the respective site.
+A value near 0 indicates little or no strand bias.  [default: 60]
+    --var_qual               Minimal variant call quality.
+Freebayes produces a general judgement of the variant call. [default: 10]

     Consensus generation:
     --cns_min_cov            Minimum number of reads required so that the respective position in the consensus sequence is NOT hard masked. [default: 20]